19 JavaScript Alternatives That are Taking Over the Dev Scene

 Elm-3 19 JavaScript Alternatives That are Taking Over the Dev Scene

 Elm is the brainy, eccentric type that guarantees no runtime errors in its ecosystem.
-It’s a functional programming language born for making web development more reliable and pleasant.
+It stands as a unique alternative to JavaScript and TypeScript, focused on making web development more reliable and pleasant.
 Elm’s strong suit is simplifying your coding life, particularly when you’re playing around with user interfaces.

 Best Features: